capac/short-term-rents-in-london/README.md

 ### Amenities data

-I decided to retrieve data on the amenities located in the vicinities of rentals using the Place Match endpoint of the Foursquare API.
-The details of the Foursquare API Developers documentation on the Place Match endpoint can be found [here](https://api.foursquare.com/v3/places/match "https://api.foursquare.com/v3/places/match").
+I decided to retrieve data on the amenities located in the vicinities of rentals using the Place Search endpoint of the Foursquare API.
+The details of the Foursquare API Developers documentation on the Place Search endpoint can be found [here](https://api.foursquare.com/v3/places/search "https://api.foursquare.com/v3/places/search").

 ## Model generation